-"And whereas, at a special council of the Pah-Ute Indians held at the Walker River Reservation on the 13th day of April, 1880, it was resolved that in consideration of the sum of seven hundred and fifty dollars (\$750) in coin paid into the hands of the United States Indian agent, acting in behalt of said Indians, by D. O. Mills and associates, together with the privilege of free transportation of the persons, fish, game, &c., of said Indians over said railroad, said Indians grant forever unto said D. O. Mills and associates a right of way over and across the Walker River Reservation, for a line of railroad in accordance with a survey then being made and to be made by said D. O. Mills and associates;
+"And whereas, at a special council of the Pah-Ute Indians held at the Walker River Reservation on the 13th day of April, 1880, it was resolved that in consideration of the sum of seven hundred and fifty dollars (\$750) in coin paid into the hands of the United States Indian agent, acting in behalf of said Indians, by D. O. Mills and associates, together with the privilege of free transportation of the persons, fish, game, &c., of said Indians over said railroad, said Indians grant forever unto said D. O. Mills and associates a right of way over and across the Walker River Reservation, for a line of railroad in accordance with a survey then being made and to be made by said D. O. Mills and associates;

-"And whereas the said D. O. Mills and associates have since been incorporated under the laws of the State of Nevada, under the name and title of the Carson and Colorado Railroad Company, with power to construct a railroad from the Mound House station, on the line of the Virginia and Truckee Railroad, in the county of Lyon and State of Nevada, to Candalaria, in the county of Esmeralda, and State aforesaid, and proofs of the due organization of said company have been duly filed with and accepted by the Department of the Interior;
+"And whereas the said D. O. Mills and associates have since been incorporated under the laws of the State of Nevada, under the name and title of the Carson and Colorado Railroad Company, with power to construct a railroad from the Mound House Station, on the line of the Virginia and Truckee Railroad, in the county of Lyon and State of Nevada, to Candalaria, in the county of Esmeralda, and State aforesaid, and proofs of the due organization of said company have been duly filed with and accepted by the Department of the Interior;

-"And whereas the said Carson and Colorado Railroad Company, some time since, applied to the Secretary of the Interior for authority to continue the work of construction of said railroad over and through the Walker River Reservation, and did on the fifth day of January, 1881, file in said department a map showing the definite location of its line of road from the Mound House, in section 31, township 16 north, range 21 east, to a point in the NE.
-1 of section 14, township 8 north, range 31 east, Monte Diablo meridian, a distance of 106.882 miles, passing southwardly through said reservation for a distance of forty-five (45) miles, or thereabouts, which said map was duly approved and accepted by the Secretary of the Interior, on the 29th day of
+"And whereas the said Carson and Colorado Railroad Company, some time since, applied to the Secretary of the Interior for authority to continue the work of construction of said railroad over and through the Walker River Reservation, and did, on the 5th day of January, 1881, file in said Department a map showing the definite location of its line of road from the Mound House, in Section 31, Township 16 North, Range 21 East, to a point in the Northeast quarter of Section 14, Township 8 North, Range 31 East, Monte Diablo Meridian, a distance of 106,882 miles, passing southwardly through said reservation for a distance of forty-five (45) miles or thereabouts, which said map was duly approved and accepted by the Secretary of the Interior, on the 29th day of January, 1881;

-January, 1881;

-"And whereas, pending approval by the Secretary of the Interior of the action of said Indians, the said Carson and Colorado Railroad Company, believing that it had honestly and in good faith complied with all legal requirements, proceeded to construct its road through said reservation, and the same is now completed and in active oper-
+"And whereas, pending approval by the Secretary of the Interior of the action of said Indians, the said Carson and Colorado Railroad Company, believing that it had honestly and in good faith complied with all legal requirements, proceeded to construct its road through said reservation, and the same is now completed and in active operation :

-"Now, therefore, for the purpose of carrying into effect said resolution of the Indians, and for the more effectually securing and confirming to the said Carson and Colorado

-Railroad Company a right of way through said reservation,
+"Now, therefore, for the purpose of carrying into effect said resolution of the Indians, and for the more effectually securing and confirming to the said Carson and Colorado Reilred Company or into the form of the said resolution."

-"This agreement, made this ninth day of August, A. D. 1882, by and between the chiefs, headmen, and heads of a majority of families of the Pah-Ute tribe of Indians, occupying the Walker River Reservation, in the State of Nevada, acting under the supervision and by and with the approval of the Secretary of the Interior of the one part, and the Carson and Colorado Railroad Company, a corporation of the State of
+Colorado Railroad Company a right of way through said reservation- "This agreement, made this 9th day of August, A. D. 1862, by and between the chiefs, headmen, and heads of a majority of families of the Pah-Ute tribe of Indians, occupying the Walker River Reservation, in the State of Nevada, acting under the supervision and by and with the approval of the Secretary of the Interior, of the one part, and the Carson and Colorado Railroad Company, a corporation of the State of